ruggeri/tech-notes/randos/automotive/engines/01-single-cylinder.md

     be optimized for higher revs on the twin, and lower revs on the single.
   - Since we don't need large valves to support high RPM, we may expect a longer stroke relative to the bore.
-Elsewhere I think we find that a smaller bore-to-stroke engine develops more torque and at lower RPM?
+Elsewhere we discuss why undersquare engines tend to have broad torque curves (but not revving as high and making less horsepower).
 - Some people don't like the sound, which has long gaps between combustion.
 Sounds like a lawnmower, because this is what lawnmowers use.